doomguy0991/dls_c/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

 - In the previous video, the intuition was that dropout randomly knocks out units in your network.
 So it's as if on every iteration you're working with a smaller NN, and so using a smaller NN seems like it should have a regularizing effect.
 - Another intuition: can't rely on any one feature, so have to spread out weights.
-- It's possible to show that dropout has a similar effect to L2 regularization.
+- It's possible to show that **dropout has a similar effect to L2 regularization**.
-- Dropout can have different `keep_prob` per layer.
+- Dropout can have **different `keep_prob` per layer.**
 - The input layer dropout has to be near 1 (or 1 - no dropout) because you don't want to eliminate a lot of features.
 - If you're more worried about some layers overfitting than others, you can set a lower `keep_prob` for some layers than others.
 The downside is, this gives you even more hyperparameters to search for using cross-validation.
 One other alternative might be to have some layers where you apply dropout and some layers where you don't apply dropout and then just have one hyperparameter, which is a `keep_prob` for the layers for which you do apply dropouts.
-- A lot of researchers are using dropout with Computer Vision (CV) because they have a very big input size and almost never have enough data, so overfitting is the usual problem.
+- A lot of researchers are using **dropout with Computer Vision (CV)** because **they have a very big input size and almost never have enough data, so overfitting is the usual problem**.
 And dropout is a regularization technique to prevent overfitting.
-- A downside of dropout is that the cost function J is not well defined and it will be hard to debug (plot J by iteration).
+- A downside of dropout is that the **cost function J is not well defined** and it will be **hard to debug** (plot J by iteration).
-  - To solve that you'll need to turn off dropout, set all the `keep_prob`s to 1, and then run the code and check that it monotonically decreases J and then turn on the dropouts again.
+  - To solve that you'll need
+    - to turn off dropout, set all the `keep_prob`s to 1,
+    - and then run the code and check that it monotonically decreases J and
+    - then turn on the dropouts again.

 ### Other regularization methods